weishiuchang/writeups/onprem-kube-dashboard/README.md

   type: LoadBalancer
 ```

-Of note here is that the dex service is listening on 443, which Traefik 1.7 cannot handle as a backend which is why we are using metallb to expose it externally to the cluster. *But*, this does mean that we need to be able to reach `dex.auth-system.svc.cluster.local` from our browser and from within the cluster.
-This easily solved by putting the IP of the services into our host `/etc/hosts` file:
+Of note here is that the dex service is listening on 443, which Traefik 1.7 cannot handle as a backend which is why we are using Metallb to expose it externally to the cluster. *But*, this does mean that we need to be able to reach `dex.auth-system.svc.cluster.local` from our browser and from within the cluster.
+This is hackishly solved by putting the IP of the services into our host `/etc/hosts` file:

 ```bash
 kubectl -n auth-system get services dex